hotosm/osm-export-tool/CONTRIBUTING.md

 ## Documentation

-We relly welcome your input in updating the documentation pages for using the ExportTool [here](https://github.com/hotosm/osm-export-tool/tree/master/ui/app/components/help)
+We really welcome your input in updating the documentation pages for using the ExportTool [here](https://github.com/hotosm/osm-export-tool/tree/master/ui/app/components/help)

 ## Thank you!